 Figure 4: Metric Scores for the University of Adelaide.
 Research and Teaching reputation have seen significant growth in the past year.

 The University of Canberra dropped after years of significant growth.
-One of the other notable Universities in Table 1 above is the University of Canberra.
-This University has had strong performance in previous years, leading to strong ranking growth (see Appendix A for time-series) but has dropped 84 ranks in the latest ranking.
+Th University of Canberra has had strong performance in previous years, leading to strong ranking growth (see Appendix A for time-series) but has dropped 84 ranks in the latest ranking.
 The major drop was caused by two major highly cited papers dropping out of the data collection period and also possible movements in highly cited researchers.

 There are two major takeaways here: (1) short-term strategies can yield results, but a high-quality research pipeline must be sustained, and (2) due to the data collection period, the targeting and subsequent hire of high-performing researchers will take several years to yield results in the ranking.